alexfm80/ast-ans/README.md

-Ansible playbook to run a test nginx server in docker container with self-signec certiticate.
+Ansible playbook to run a test nginx server in docker container with self-signed certiticate.
 For test purpose only.

 run command: